SQM2021/SQM2021.github.io/_pages/travel-info/about-busan-and-haeundae.md

 order: 2
 ---

 This post refers to [VISIT BUSAN](https://www.visitbusan.net/en/index.do){:target="_blank"} homepage, which is government branch to introduce landmarks in Busan to visitors.
+You can find useful information leaflet for tourists at [here](https://www.visitbusan.net/board/list.do?boardId=BBS_0000007&menuCd=DOM_000000303001000000){:target="_blank"}.
+And now we hereby introduce few places.

 The nearest metro station and time to reach (on foot) from metro station also noted with each places.
-The circled letter besides name of metro station is number of metro-line. (Ⓚ: Donghae-Line, Ⓖ: Busan-Gimhae Light Transit)
+The circled numbers beside name of metro station is number of metro-line. <!--(Ⓚ: Donghae-Line, Ⓖ: Busan-Gimhae Light Transit)-->
 <!-- ①②③④ⓀⒼ -->

 ## Tourists' Places